Covered California: Uninsured Rate

 As of 2015 the uninsured rate in California was 8.1 percent, a 9.1 percent decrease from the rate prior to the implementation of the Affordable Care Act.
 Of the 5.4 million Californians who gained health insurance coverage during this period, 1.4 million received coverage through Covered California, and 4.1 million received coverage from the expansion of Medi-Cal.
 The number of individuals covered through the exchange has not increased significantly from the 1.4 million who enrolled during Covered California's first open enrollment period in 2014.
 During later open enrollment periods, as some individuals chose plans through the exchange, others become eligible for Medi-Cal coverage or received coverage through an employer.
 A 2014 analysis estimated that "between 1.1 and 1.3 million people will be enrolled in Covered California with subsidies at any point in time" due to the churn rate.

 Disparities in Access

 As of 2017, 11 insurance companies offer plans through Covered California, however depending on the county in which an individual lives, the number of insurers can vary from two to seven.
 A 2015 California Healthcare Foundation study found that the number of hospitals in an insurance network did not significantly affect the quality of care patients received.
 A study in the journal Health Affairs indicated that while hospital networks sold on the marketplace are narrower than their commercial counterparts, geographic access is similar, and the quality of care may even be better.
 However, a lack of healthcare provider options may weaken the leverage of insurance companies when negotiating prices, leading to higher premiums.

+Controversy

+In April 2025, an investigation by The Markup revealed that the Covered California website contained trackers that sent sensitive personal data that users entered on the website, including whether a user was blind, pregnant, transgender, or a possible victim of domestic abuse, to LinkedIn for over a year as part of a marketing campaign.